-The Notice published by the EPO in the Official Journal has confirmed that many official deadlines have been extended until 17 April 2020.
+The most recent Notice published by the EPO in the Official Journal has confirmed that many official deadlines expiring on or after 15 March 2020 have been extended until 2 June 2020.
 This extension also applies to many deadlines for international applications.
 Applicants and patent holders can check here with the EPO to find it which deadlines are affected (updates are regularly posted).
 The Notice recognises that Germany, in which the headquarters of the EPO are situated, “is experiencing restrictions on the movement and circulation of persons as well as certain services, exchanges and public life in general, which can be qualified as general dislocation within the meaning of Rule 134(2) EPC”.
 Rule 134(2) EPC provides that should a deadline expire on “a day on which there is a general dislocation in the delivery or transmission of mail in a Contracting State, the period shall extend to the first day following the end of the interval of dislocation for parties which are resident in the State”.
 In addition, as the State is one in which the EPO is located, the provision extends to all parties and their representatives.

 A similar announcement has been made by EUIPO, which is headquartered in Alicante, Spain.
-According to this announcement, any time limits which have expired after 9 March, or will expire before 30 April have now been extended to 4 May 2020.
-This extension will cater for any disruptions caused by the outbreak of COVID-19.
+According to this announcement, any time limits which have, or will expire between 9 March and 30 April were extended to 4 May 2020, This deadline has now been further extended to 18 May 2020 for all time limits expiring between 1 May 2020 and 17 May 2020 in order to facilitate any disruptions caused by the outbreak of COVID-19.
 This extension only applies to trade mark and design matters.

 The EUIPO has also clarified that the extension applies to “all time limits” which includes all procedural deadlines irrespective of whether they have been set by the EUIPO or are set down directly in the regulations.
 Statutory time limits which have been specifically included in the extension are time limits which apply to: